Akkul9/SoC-Design-Planning/README.md

 # DAY 2
 ## Floorplan & Powerplan
-</p>  To determine the utilization factor and aspect ratio, we first need to calculate the height and width of the core and die. </p>
+  To determine the utilization factor and aspect ratio, we first need to calculate the height and width of the core and die.

 ![Screenshot (77)](https://github.com/user-attachments/assets/f8329c03-6504-4f20-b87e-3a1bc5a8efa0)

-</p> The dimensions of the core area are determined by the design's netlist, which depends on the number of components necessary to implement the logic.
-Consequently, the height and width of the die area are based on the dimensions of the core area. </p>
+ The dimensions of the core area are determined by the design's netlist, which depends on the number of components necessary to implement the logic.
+Consequently, the height and width of the die area are based on the dimensions of the core area.

-</p> For example, consider a netlist that includes two logic gates and two flip-flops. </p>
+ For example, consider a netlist that includes two logic gates and two flip-flops.

 ![Screenshot (78)](https://github.com/user-attachments/assets/502854c1-bc84-40d1-941c-980384185f32)

-</p> Now, if we consider each element having an area of 1 square unit, and the netlist contains 4 elements, the minimum total area required for the core area will be 4 square units.</p>
+ Now, if we consider each element having an area of 1 square unit, and the netlist contains 4 elements, the minimum total area required for the core area will be 4 square units.

 ![Screenshot (79)](https://github.com/user-attachments/assets/2979870b-0016-4c3f-9b7d-d1aeaa63508e)